-Walk into a preschool classroom again, and there is a chance you’ll feel a sweet nostalgia of stepping into a child-sized world.
-The miniature chairs and tables.
-The boxes of colorful crayons and art supplies.
-Bins full of picture books.
-A swelling sense of possibility, eagerness and curiosity.
+Walk into a preschool classroom again and there is a chance you’ll feel the sweet nostalgia of stepping into a child-sized world: miniature chairs and tables, boxes of colorful crayons and art supplies, bins full of picture books, a swelling sense of possibility, eagerness and curiosity.

 Preschool classrooms are cacophonous worlds of children skipping, singing, learning and imagining.
 Each and every day, there is a child who learns a new word, makes a new friend or learns a valuable life skill, like tying their shoes.
 These are fundamental early lessons, but they are not a given.

 Creating Abundant Early Learning Environments

 Children who receive a high-quality early childhood education are provided an abundant learning environment where they can explore, problem-solve and be introduced to healthy new experiences that prepare them for the world.
 These early experiences affect children’s future physical, cognitive, emotional and social development and have an avalanche-effect on their successes later in life.

 But there are many children in Minnesota who aren’t provided this opportunity.
 Close the Gap reports that there are 35,000 low-income children under the age of five in Minnesota (those most likely to fall into achievement gaps) who cannot access early learning programs.
 The cost of preschool in Minnesota is simply too far out of reach for most low-income families.

 The state of Minnesota has two programs that provide funding for children’s early education, but the funding is partial and in some cases, only available after two to three years on a waitlist.
 Children’s Defense Fund Minnesota found that 83 percent of families who qualify for early learning scholarships through the State of Minnesota don’t receive them because of this.